modernaize/lo-install/vm-docker-compose/README.md

 ### Request an Letsencrypt certificate

-If you want to request an Letsencrypt certificate you need to have finished the DNS maping.
-Otherwise the certificate can't be issued
+If you want to request an Letsencrypt certificate you need to have finished the DNS mapping.
+Otherwise the certificate can't be issued successfully

 #### Obtain a letsencrypt certificate